-of the following considerations:

-MATERIAL ISSUE FOR COMPANY VALUE CREATION

-WHY IT IS MATERIAL TO OUR BUSINESS

-This topic is related to the development of innovative solutions to reduce the carbon footprint of vehicles.
-It is material to Company value creation because

-- an increase in demand for low carbon vehicles comes with the risk of requiring significant investments, which could impact Iveco Group's financials - greater demand for low carbon vehicles may lead to new business opportunities and to an increase in market share.

-PRIMARY BUSINESS STRATEGY TO ADDRESS THE TOPIC

-The diversified offering of Iveco Group's brands plays a pivotal role in our decarbonisation strategy, requiring the multi-energy approach that we have been pursuing for many years now, and that currently comprises propulsions ranging from traditional technologies to natural gas (NG), biofuels, electric mobility, and hydrogen.
+MATERIAL ISSUE FOR COMPANY VALUE CREATION WHY IT IS MATERIAL TO OUR BUSINESS PRIMARY BUSINESS STRATEGY TO ADDRESS THE TOPIC LONG-TERM METRIC/TARGET TO MEASURE PROGRESS This topic is related to the development of innovative solutions to reduce the carbon footprint of vehicles.
+It is material to Company value creation because of the following considerations: • an increase in demand for low carbon vehicles comes with the risk of The diversified offering of Iveco Group's brands plays a pivotal role in our decarbonisation strategy, requiring the multi-energy approach that we have been pursuing for many years now, and that currently comprises propulsions ranging from traditional technologies to natural gas (NG), biofuels, electric 2030 Target : -38% vs 2022 in Scope 3 CO_2 emissions from the use of sold products per vehicle/km. requiring significant investments, which could impact lveco Group's financials greater demand for low carbon vehicles may lead to new business opportunities and to an increase in market share. mobility, and hydrogen.
+2023 Progress: -6.1% vs 2022 in Scope 3 CO_2 emissions from the use of sold products per vehicle/km.

-LONG-TERM METRIC/TARGET TO MEASURE PROGRESS

-2030 Target:

--38% vs 2022 in Scope 3 $\rm CO_2$ emissions from the use of sold products per vehicle/km.

-2023 Progress:

--6.1% vs 2022 in Scope 3 $\rm CO_2$ emissions from the use of sold products per vehicle/km.

-MATERIAL ISSUE FOR EXTERNAL STAKEHOLDERS
+MATERIAL ISSUE FOR EXTERNAL STAKEHOLDER S